-We all want to get the best gaming experience but the differences between TN and IPS monitors makes it hard to choose.
-Apart from that, there are also tons of conflicting opinions on which one is actually the best.
+We all want to get the best gaming experience but the key differences between TN and IPS gaming monitors can leave you scratching your head when it comes to buying a new monitor.
+Apart from that, there are also tons of conflicting opinions on which panel type is actually the best.

-If you’re feeling confused, don’t fret.
-We’re here to help you decide.
+The truth is, each panel type has its pros and cons and if you’re feeling confused, don’t fret, we’re here to help you decide.

 TN (Twisted Nematic) panels are among the most popular types of monitors for gamers.
-Their fastest response times compared to IPS and VA panels is what makes them ideal for gamers.
-They also are cheaper compared to their IPS brethren.
+Their fastest response times compared to IPS and VA panels are what makes them ideal for gamers.
+TN monitors are also generally cheaper compared to their IPS counterparts.

 VA panels are designed to have the capabilities of both IPS and TN panels.
 They are somewhat in the middle and are separated as MVA and PVA.

 In general, they have better viewing angles, darker blacks, and better color contrast.
-Manufacturers claim that they have fast response times but they can’t really compete with TN and IPS panels in real life.
+In the past, VA panels couldn't really compete with the fast response times of TN but this isn't the case anymore, with technology on all panels leveling out.

 TN vs IPS vs VA Monitors: The Differences

 With all the different features they have, it’s hard to choose the right one for you.
-We have compiled and pointed out the differences between TN vs IPS vs VA monitors in detail to give you a heads up.
+We have compiled and pointed out the differences between TN vs IPS vs VA monitors in detail to ultimately help you in your decision.

-With the major differences covered, let’s talk more about the things that make each of the monitors different and better from the others.
+With the major differences covered, let’s talk more about the factors that make each of the monitor's differences better for certain tasks over others.

-TN monitors have fast response times.
+TN monitors as a whole generally have fast response times.
 With a response time of 1ms to less than 5ms, playing competitive games with these monitors should give you the edge.

 TN monitors have poor viewing angles compared to IPS monitors.
 They just can’t compete with their IPS and VA counterparts.
-You’ll also notice that colors change when viewed from both sides and from above.
+You’ll also notice that colors change when viewed from both sides and from above or below.

-VA monitors also have a wider viewing angle compared to the TN but still can’t break even or top that of an IPS monitor.
-Colors change a bit when viewed from different angles.
+VA monitors also have a wider viewing angle compared to TN monitors but still can’t compete with IPS monitors.
+Colors change a bit when viewed from different angles but it is less noticeable than with TN.

 TN monitors can’t compete with IPS and VA monitors when it comes to the quality of color reproduced.

-TN monitors are among the most popular types of monitors for most users.
-This is why they are the cheapest among the three.
+TN monitors are among the most popular types of monitors for most users, most notably for their affordable price tag.

-IPS and VA monitors tend to be a little expensive with how clear images are being portrayed and with how wide viewing angles are.
+IPS and VA monitors tend to be a little expensive with similar performance specs, better viewing angles, and vibrant color reproduction.

 TN monitors are best for gaming purposes because of how fast they can reproduce images.
-If you are planning to get a monitor for gaming, TN monitors usually seal the deal.
+If you don't want to pay a fortune on your next monitor upgrade, TN monitors offer great performance for less and are a great addition to anyone who enjoys competitive FPS.

-Choosing the right monitor shouldn’t be based on what most people are using.
-It should meet your personal preference and use.
+Whether it's a TN, IPS, or VA panel, choosing the right monitor shouldn’t be based on what most people are using.
+The monitor you go for needs to meet your personal criteria and do the games you play justice.

 However, if you do content creation, image editing, graphics design, and video production, an IPS monitor is a must.